Available study places

 - A KOT application form.
 The form will available for download here on July 28.

 - Documents that prove you meet the entry requirements for the programme you are applying for.
 Read more about necessary enclosures below.

 - If you have previously attended higher education you are required to send us a list of the subjects you have passed and all ECTS (or similar) acquired.
 The documentation should be contained in a single PDF and should include grade sheets, exams and curriculum.

 NOTE!
 Please be aware that any offer of enrolment confirmed in the first round will be cancelled by any offer of enrolment in the second round - regardless of you confirm or not.

-get the admission area number from the list above
+Get the admission area number from the list when it is published